Mawntee/modhcart/Templates and Tools/Wumbo Modchart Template/What Is this.md

 - `Left CTRL` Sets a new "start time"
 - `Arrow Keys L + R` Skips forward or back throughout the song x amount of beats defined by the  `"ScrubIncrement"` setting (Default 5.0)

-***Note:*** *You can only scrub back to and/or reload what is alread loaded by the game in practice mode.
+***Note pt.2:*** *You can only scrub back to and/or reload what is alread loaded by the game in practice mode.
 If you start the song at 30s in practice mode, and scrub back to 10s, you aren't going to see anything.
 This is normal.
 Best practice is to always start at 0s, then use the arrow keys to scrub forward, and the CTRL key to set your "in" point with ReLoader instead.*

+## Map Setup:
+The map setup is fairly basic.
+The way the script is set up is in a "non destructive" format.
+Meaning it doesn't actually modify the difficulty file you're working on directly in Chromapper, but instead reads from that file as an "input" difficulty, creates a bunch of changes, and then generates a new "output" difficulty.
+This allows you to freely place and move around notes in the vanilla "base" map, and not have to worry about accidentally breaking something if and when you ever need to go back and make changes.

+My usual workflow for this is first creating a "lawless" category difficulty to act as my input, and then copying that difficulty over to the "standard" category to act as the final output dif.
+I then change the difficulty names accourdingly.

+Example: Lawless as "Ex+ Input" and Standard as "Ex+ Final"

+## Actually using the script:

+Now that everything is set up, head on over to the "Releases" page to get the latest download for the script, and then head on over the Usage Guide for a breakdown on wtf is going on.